Data and Technology in Action: Advancing Economic Mobility at Community Colleges

-Real-time LMI, like job posting analytics, are a crucial lever for institutions to align programs with employer needs and prepare students for in-demand careers.
-Unfortunately, many community colleges do not have access to real-time LMI, or if they do, resource constraints hinder their ability to apply it systemically.
-As emerging technologies like generative AI transform the labor market at a rapid pace, it will be more important than ever for colleges to stay attuned–and adapt–to real-time industry shifts.
+Comprehensive data, like real-time LMI (i.e., job posting analytics), are a crucial lever for institutions to align programs with industry needs and prepare students for in-demand careers.
+Unfortunately, many community colleges do not have access to real-time LMI or post-graduation data, or if they do, resource constraints hinder their ability to apply it systemically.
+As emerging technologies like generative AI transform the labor market at a rapid pace, it will be more important than ever for colleges to stay attuned–and adapt–to industry shifts.

-Over the next two years, we will pair Harvard researchers and EDL designers with South Texas College, Riverland Community College (Minnesota), Hudson County Community College (New Jersey) and the Community College of Aurora (Colorado) to:
+This project pairs Harvard researchers and EDL designers with four colleges, South Texas College, Riverland Community College (Minnesota), Hudson County Community College (New Jersey) and the Community College of Aurora (Colorado), to:

-Conduct case studies on the use of real-time LMI and new technology to improve student outcomes
+Conduct case studies on the use of data and new technology to improve student outcomes

-Lead design sprints to launch strategic micro-pathways, based on our research findings
+Lead design sprints to launch strategic micro-pathways, based on research findings

 Develop a playbook of learnings and best practices for other institutions